Spring in the garden

 Walls of stone and Victorian brick add structure and little wooden summerhouses provide a place in which to relax.

 The main lawn is at the heart of the garden with sweeping views around the mixed exotic borders which are at their best in the summer months.

 Later in the year ginger lilies, dahlias and bananas create a rich tapestry of flower and foliage.
 The focal point of the lawn is the magnificent Cryptomeria japonica (Japanese red cedar) which was planted in 1898, an extremely long- lived tree that in Japan thinks nothing of growing over 1,000 years.

 The Tennis Court

-The Tennis court lawn is surrounded with hardy perennials and shrubs, mainly from the southern hemisphere to cope with the prevailing south west winds.
-The plantings are subtle so you are not distracted form the views of the river Fal.
+The Tennis Court lawn is surrounded with hardy perennials and shrubs, mainly from the Southern hemisphere to cope with the prevailing south west winds.
+Subtle plantings don’t distract from the stunning views of river Fal.

-Directly below the summer house is a modern mussel farm fishery.
-Oyster fishing is still happening in the Fal and is traditionally done by punt in the river, and by working boats which can often be seen working the river during the warmer months.
+Directly below the summerhouse is a modern mussel farm fishery.
+Oyster fishing still takes place in the Fal and working boats can often be seen in warmer months.

-This part of the garden has been recently cleared to create a fascinating Himalayan walk.
-Mainly Asiatic species of Rhododendron, Magnolia, and Acer as well as many more interesting and unusual species of temperate.
-These show off the topography of the site and create a plantsman’s paradise ultimately resembling a Himalayan temperate forest - the inspiration of many great Cornish gardens.
+This part of the garden provides a fascinating Himalayan walk.
+Asiatic species of rhododendron, magnolia and acer show of the topography of the site and create a plantsman’s paradise, resembling a Himalayan temperate forest, the inspiration of many great Cornish gardens.

-The Dell is traditionally where the shade loving plants such as Camellias and Himalayan species of Rhododendron were planted.
-Bamboo, conifers and palms add to the jungle like atmosphere that Cornwall is renowned for.
+The Dell is traditionally where the shade loving plants such as camellias and Himalayan species of rhododendron were planted.
+Bamboo, conifers and palms add to the jungle-like atmosphere for which Cornwall is renowned.